← Back to home

 CEO & Founder

-Ten-plus years in offensive cybersecurity.
-Earned $300,000+ in bug bounties across Fortune-500 programs.
-Co-founded Upskillfinder.com.
-Holds 30+ industry certifications spanning red-team operations, network security, and cloud infrastructure.
-Cornell-trained.
-Leads Aiseptor's technical architecture and sets the threat model.
+Ten-plus years in offensive security.
+Over $300,000 in bug bounties across Fortune-500 programs.
+Cornell Tech master's program.
+Leads Aiseptor's technical architecture and threat model.

 Divya Bhanushali